-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 Yes.
 Claimants can seek interim remedies to restrain anti-competitive conduct.
 Specifically, as a possible preliminary injunction, Article 727.7 of the Civil Procedure Act provides for a "court order to provisionally cease an activity, that of temporarily abstaining from performing a certain conduct or the temporary prohibition to suspend or to cease carrying out a performance that was being carried out".
 For example, see the precautionary injunction granted by Madrid Commercial Court 17 prohibiting FIFA and UEFA from sanctioning or banning the clubs, players and managers of the European Super League from club and national team competitions, which was subsequently revoked.
 Other interim remedies are also available.

-Under Article 728 of the Civil Procedure Act, the requirements that must be met, and that must be proven by the requesting party, for a court to grant the interim remedy are as follows:
+Under Article 728 of the Civil Procedure Act, the requirements that must be met, and that must be proven by the requesting party, for a court to grant interim remedies are as follows:

 - Fumus boni iuris: Claimants must submit arguments and documentary evidence that, without pre-judging the merits of the case, justify a provisional judgment in their favour.

-- Periculum in mora: Claimants must prove that there is an objective situation of risk, which may potentially hinder the effectiveness of a future judgment if the interim relief is not awarded.
+- Periculum in mora: Claimants must prove that there is an objective situation of risk which may potentially hinder the effectiveness of a future judgment if the interim relief is not awarded.

 - Bond: Claimants must post security that is sufficient to compensate, in a speedy and effective manner, any damages that the adoption of the injunction may cause to the defendant's assets.

 Generally, the Spanish courts have tended to be restrictive in granting interim measures.
-The above requirements can also prove difficult to meet in an antitrust damages case where only monetary compensation is claimed.
+The above requirements can also prove difficult to meet in a competition damages case where only monetary compensation is claimed.

 7 Disclosure and privilege